kdungs/go-result/README.md

 ### `baresult`

 _TBD._

+ * The `Eager` versions become a bit useless since we cannot e.g. do `EagerFmap(SomeFunc, SomeFuncThatReturnsValueAndError())` as the result of the second will not be unpacked.
+It does however work if the function call is the only parameter, e.g. `Fmap(SomeFunc)(SomeFuncThatReturnsValueAndError())`.

 ### Currying and Go
 _TBD: Some discussion around why we return functions and why we flipped the order of arguments for `Bind`._